-At The Armstrong Law Firm, we fight on behalf of clients from all industries, including health care, who have suffered from illegal and damaging employment practices.
+At The Armstrong Law Firm, our San Francisco discrimination and harassment lawyer fights on behalf of clients from all industries, including health care professionals facing employment issues, who have suffered from illegal and damaging workplace practices.
 You don’t have to put up with treatment you know to be wrong.
-Call us at 415-692-0462 to schedule a free consultation.
+Call us at (415) 909-3945 to schedule a free consultation.

 How Do You Know It’s Discrimination?

 Employers make decisions that could adversely affect employees for all sorts of reasons.
 But if you’ve been the target of a recent layoff, demotion or other detrimental employment action that you suspect was based on your inclusion in a legally protected group, then you may have a viable lawsuit.
 Employers are prohibited from penalizing employees on the basis of: